 The real beneficiaries of the push to create housing will be the builders and the bankers who finance them, whose real take from all the public money which is being fire-hosed at them is only too well illustrated by the bonus payment being made to the CEO of Persimmon Homes.

-Under the auspices of self-serving government at all levels and the ineptitude of policy making and long term strategy which has been rolled out in real time within current planning policy, Builders and Developers of all kinds have found themselves within what can only be described as a smorgasbord of discount and profit and the epitome of the one-sided win-win.
+Under the auspices of self-serving government and the ineptitude of policy making and long term strategy which has been rolled out in real time within current planning policy, Builders and Developers have found themselves within what can only be described as a smorgasbord of discounts and profits.
+It is nothing less than the epitome of the one-sided win-win.

 Deals are and have been done, not on the basis of what is best for us all.
 For if that were the true intention, there would be little need for deals of this kind.

-People young and old are being out priced in all parts of the housing market, not because prices reflect the true value of houses and the market, but because the system and government policy is facilitating house builders, mortgage lenders and private landlords to take us all on one massive, great big bubble-building ride.
+People young and old are being out priced in all parts of the housing market, not because property prices reflect the true value of the market.
+But because the system and government policy is facilitating house builders, mortgage lenders and private landlords to take us all on one massive, great big bubble-building ride.

 The evidence is not difficult to find.
 Wherever we may live, new housing developments are never far away.
-Yet when homes are released, we never see prices being lowered nearby.
+Yet when homes are released, we never experience prices being lowered nearby.

-Lower house prices within the communities in which these additional homes are built would be the logical outcome within any localised market which was genuinely left to itself to determine and decide.
+Lower house prices within the communities in which these additional homes are built would be the logical outcome within any localised market, left to itself to determine and decide its level naturally.

 Instead this so-called ‘crisis’ continually goes on unsolved, whilst we are being sleepwalked into a national travesty in the shape of an unsustainable housing price bubble which is guaranteed to explode.